PixelGen: Improving Pixel Diffusion with Perceptual Supervision: Methodology

 \section{Methodology}

-In this section, we introduce {PixelGen}, a simple pixel diffusion framework with perceptual supervision.
+In this section, we introduce PixelGen, a simple and effective training framework that augments $x$-prediction with perceptual supervision.
 We first present an overview of PixelGen in \cref{sec:overview}.
-Then, we introduce two complementary perceptual losses: an LPIPS loss for local patterns in \cref{sec:LPIPS} and a P-DINO loss for global semantics in \cref{sec:DINO}.
+We then introduce two complementary perceptual losses: an LPIPS loss for local textures in \cref{sec:LPIPS} and a P-DINO loss for global semantics in \cref{sec:DINO}.
+Finally, we describe a simple noise-gating strategy in \cref{sec:noise_gating}.